libxengine/XEngine_Storage/README.en.md

 2. Create new Feat_xxx branch
 3. Submit the code
 4. New Pull Request

+## Clean up statement
+the software will not generate any files to other directories in your system.
+the software can achieve complete cleanup by directly delete the directory.

 ## Follow us
 If you think this software is helpful to you, please give us a START